Noncommutative deformations and flops: Noncommutative Deformation Functors

 \section{Noncommutative Deformation Functors}

 Noncommutative deformations of modules over algebras were first introduced and studied by Laudal \cite{Laudal}.
 Later this was extended to the setting of quasi-coherent sheaves over schemes by Eriksen \cite{Eriksen}, and also studied by Segal \cite{Segal}, Efimov--Lunts--Orlov \cite{ELO1, ELO2, ELO3} and others.
-These works all establish properties of prorepresentability of certain functors, whereas in our situation we require the much stronger property of representability.
-The above approaches are not well suited to this problem, so we adopt a different strategy.
+These works all establish prorepresentability of certain functors, whereas in the situation of flips and flops we will require the much stronger property of representability.
+The above approaches are not well suited to this problem, so in this section we will adopt a different strategy, based on tilting.

-Classically, formal deformation functors may be taken to be covariant functors $ \cart\to\Sets $ from local commutative artinian $\K$-algebras to sets.
-The idea behind noncommutative deformation theory is that we should enlarge our source category to include noncommutative rings.
+Classically, formal deformation functors are certain covariant functors $ \cart\to\Sets $ from local commutative artinian $\K$-algebras to sets.
+The idea behind noncommutative deformation theory is that the source category should be enlarged to include noncommutative algebras.
+It is well known that contractible irreducible rational curves have only infinitesimal commutative deformations, and that this can be detected by passing to a suitable formal neighbourhood.
+In this section we will establish that this is also the case for noncommutative deformations, by relating deformations on the $3$-fold $X$ to deformations over a certain tilting algebra associated to a formal neighbourhood of the curve $C$.
+We prove this in a sequence of reduction steps, first to a Zariski local neighbourhood $U$ in \ref{local to global deformations the same}, then to a $\mathbb{C}$-algebra $\Lambda$ in \ref{local to alg deformations the same}, then finally to the formal fibre in \ref{local to very local deformations the same}.
+From this, representability will be established in \S\ref{flops section}.